Jehan Mubarak: Late career

 Many commentators remarked that he had previously been treated unfairly and never given an extended run in the Sri Lankan team, and this along with the enormous burden placed on him in his youth was the main reason behind his lack of consistency.
 Cricket loving public feels he has been given more opportunities than others as he is from the same school as the Chief selector Asantha De Mel.
 Asantha De Mel was replaced by Aravinda De Silva in 2010.

 Mubarak has also been touted as a future captain of Sri Lanka due to his handling of his team Wayamba and of the media during the Champions League in India.

-In 2015, he is slated for a test recall for his fielding abilities by Jonty Rhodes due to his long reach.
-Mubarak played his first test after 8 years due to back to back thousand runs in domestic seasons.
-He played third test in Pakistan series for Sangakkara's place and made good contribution in batting with skipper Angelo Mathews in the second innings.
-But, Sri Lanka couldn't win the match and lost it by 6 wickets.
+In 2015, he was slated for a Test recall for his fielding abilities by Jonty Rhodes due to his long reach.
+Having scored a thousand runs in back-to-back domestic seasons Mubarak was recalled to the Test squad for the first time in almost eight years.
+He played in the third Test of the Pakistan series in Kumar Sangakkara's place and made a contribution of 35 batting with skipper Angelo Mathews in the second innings.
+But, Sri Lanka lost the match by 6 wickets.